awsdocs/aws-dms-user-guide/doc_source/CHAP_Troubleshooting.md

 +  **Source endpoint is outside the VPC used by the replication instance \(using an internet gateway\)** – The VPC security group must include routing rules that send traffic that isn't for the VPC to the internet gateway\.
 In this configuration, the connection to the endpoint appears to come from the public IP address on the replication instance\.
 +  **Source endpoint is outside the VPC used by the replication instance \(using a NAT gateway\)** – You can configure a network address translation \(NAT\) gateway using a single elastic IP address bound to a single elastic network interface\.
 This NAT gateway receives a NAT identifier \(nat\-\#\#\#\#\#\)\.

   In some cases, the VPC includes a default route to that NAT gateway instead of the internet gateway\.
-In such cases, the replication instance instead appears to contact the database endpoint using the public IP address of the internet gateway\.
+In such cases, the replication instance instead appears to contact the database endpoint using the public IP address of the NAT gateway\.
 Here, the ingress to the database endpoint outside the VPC needs to allow ingress from the NAT address instead of the replication instance's public IP address\.

 For information about using your own on\-premises name server, see [ Using your own on\-premises name server ](CHAP_BestPractices.md#CHAP_BestPractices.Rte53DNSResolver)\.